ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 projects.
 A lot of mocking has to go into unit testing an Ansible module so it's harder to test that your porting has fixed everything or to to make sure that later commits haven't regressed the Python-3 support.
+## TODO: add more content on testing modules for python 3, or link to that content elsewhere, or remove this section.